vitorstabile/dataengineering-basics/README.md

 ### <a name="chapter2part2"></a>Chapter 2 - Part 2: Relational Database Concepts: Tables, Schemas, and Keys

+Relational databases are the backbone of many data-driven applications.
+Understanding their fundamental concepts – tables, schemas, and keys – is crucial for anyone working with data, especially in the field of data engineering.
+This lesson will provide a comprehensive overview of these concepts, equipping you with the knowledge to design and interact with relational databases effectively.
+We'll explore how these elements work together to ensure data integrity, consistency, and efficient retrieval.

 #### <a name="chapter2part2.1"></a>Chapter 2 - Part 2.1: Tables: Organizing Data into Rows and Columns

+At the heart of a relational database lies the table.
+A table is a collection of related data organized in a structured format of rows and columns.
+Think of it like a spreadsheet, but with more rigid rules and capabilities.

+- **Rows (Tuples/Records):** Each row represents a single instance of the entity the table describes.
+For example, in a table of customers, each row would represent a specific customer.

+- **Columns (Attributes/Fields):** Each column represents a specific attribute or characteristic of the entity.
+In the customer table, columns might include customer ID, name, address, and phone number.

+**Data Types**

+Each column in a table is assigned a specific data type.
+The data type defines the kind of values that can be stored in that column.
+Common data types include:

+- **Integer:** Whole numbers (e.g., 1, 100, -5).

+- **Float/Decimal:** Numbers with decimal points (e.g., 3.14, 2.718).

+- **Text/String:** Sequences of characters (e.g., "John Doe", "123 Main St").

+- **Boolean:** True/False values.

+- **Date/Time:** Represents dates and times (e.g., 2023-10-27, 14:30:00).

+Choosing the correct data type is crucial for data integrity and storage efficiency.
+For example, storing a phone number as an integer would be incorrect because phone numbers often contain leading zeros or dashes.

 #### <a name="chapter2part2.2"></a>Chapter 2 - Part 2.2: Schemas: Organizing Tables and Defining Structure